UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

+- Created new item: red rock: On destroy, give items +0.1 mult

+- Created new item: Grubby-turnip.
+Clones item, makes it grubby
+- Made magic-turnip EPIC

+- Repurposed sapphire to work with Destroy archetype

+- Made lives no longer work with food-items

-- New item: GOLDEN FISH: Sets money to -$20, Makes slot earn $1
+- Created New item: GOLDEN FISH: Sets money to -$20, Makes slot earn $1

-- New item: BLUE FISH: Set money to -$10, Makes slot earn 8 bonus
+- Created New item: BLUE FISH: Set money to -$10, Makes slot earn 8 bonus

-- New item: SALMON: ($1) Rotate and trigger pulse on items.
-(KING-1 Shape, UNCOMMON)
+- Reworked hammers; have xStrength mult when bonus is negative

 - Made golden horseshoe be an UNCOMMON food item (as well as non-food)